What's your question? Search here

 Send a letter to him by recorded delivery informing him that if he does

 not replace the spare wheel, jack and wheel brace, you will buy a spare wheel, jack and wheel brace and sue him for the cost of them using the small claims track of the county court (where you have a 98% chance of winning).

 Bought a Honda Jazz from 'The car shop megastore' in Doncaster, which was advertised online as having air con.

 When I went I didn't know what to look...

 I bought a Megane at a Renault dealer as it was marked as a *Star Buy*, but has a few problems like:

 I bought a car from a motor trader (as says in his letter head ).
 I have some minor problems with the car.
 On approaching the trader about getting the...

 Our honest used car pricing is a little bit different to all the others.
 You can get to our values through make or model - you don’t have to follow a prescribed route.
 Plus, it’s live, which means we can react to changes in the market quicker than any printed price guide.

-Limousine-like amounts of rear legroom, clever dual tailgate means it's both a hatch and a saloon, handles well, GreenLine model is very economical, a lot of car for the money.
+Limousine-like amounts of rear legroom.
+Clever dual tailgate means it's both a hatch and a saloon.
+GreenLine model is very economical.
+A lot of car for the money.